Online Education & Teaching Degrees in North Carolina: Reviewing Programs

 • For education and teaching degree programs, separate admission to UNCW’s Watson College of Education is required (usually in students’ sophomore/junior year at UNCW, following completion of general education requirements).

-Master’s Degrees in North Carolina: A Closer Look
+Education Master’s Online: A Closer Look

 Master’s degrees are designed for students who want to gain specialized skills or pursue advanced careers in education and teaching.
 These students explore educational theories and policies, curriculum models, and specialized areas of study like special education or adult education.